phpearth/docs/security/intro.md

 * **session.cookie_httponly**

-    If the attacker somehow manages to inject Javascript code for stealing user's current cookies (the document.cookie string), the `HttpOnly` cookie you’ve set won’t show up in the list.
+    If the attacker somehow manages to inject Javascript code for stealing user's current cookies (the `document.cookie` string), the `HttpOnly` cookie you've set won't show up in the list.

 ```ini
 session.cookie_httponly = 1